FrankC01/pysui/doc/source/grpc.rst

 gRPC
 """"

-MystenLab has exposed a lower level data protcol using Google Protobuffs.
+MystenLab has exposed a lower level data protocol using Google Protobuffs.
 This change is part of the transitions from JSON RPC node interactions which is planned to sunset in 2026.